 "Queer not as being about who you're having sex with (that can be a dimension of it); but queer as being about the self that is at odds with everything around it and has to invent and create and find a place to speak and to thrive and to live."

-This is a page of resources I've put together to help educate folks on my queer identity.
-If you're not sure what queer, trans, or non-binary mean, check out the definitions section before jumping to the resources.
+This is a page of resources I've put together to help educate folks on my queer and trans identity.

 You might also want to check out my blog posts Coming Out Queer and Coming Out a Second Time.

 - Reid is my chosen name, and if that's the name you've been given in the context of knowing me, please use it

 - words I use for myself are queer, non-binary, genderqueer, and trans / transgender - I do not like the term enby used for myself